PortalNetwork/hackathon/README.md

-# Portal Network Hackathon
+# Bitcoin Cash Hackathon Guideline

 [Continuously updating]

-Portal Network is honored to be inviting our partners to Hackathon Korea.
+Portal Network is honored to be inviting our partners to Bitcoin Cash Hackathon.
 We welcome everyone to participate and solve challenges by using different decentralized technologies.

-# Hackthon Summary

-## Introduction of Portal Network

 [Our Blog](https://medium.com/portalnetworkofficial)

 [Our Github](https://github.com/PortalNetwork)

+# Hackthon Summary

-This is a guide to let you know more about Portal Network.
-You can use our tools to build a decentralized website/application that is hosted on blockchain name service.
+This is a guide to let you know more about Portal Network and Bitcoin Cash(BCH).
+You can use our tools to build a decentralized website/application which hosted on blockchain name service.

+## Introduction of Bitcoin Cash
+Bitcoin Cash is a fork from the Bitcoin, with core difference on its block size.
+Each block size is increased from 1MB to 8MB in order to process the increasing transaction volume.
+It also removed SegWit, an adjustment designed to free up block space by removing certain parts of the transaction.

+With Bitcoin Cash, traders can trade at a lower cost and higher transaction volume, which potentially opens up rooms for more commercial usage.

 ## What is this Hackathon about?
 Cryptocurrency and blockchain technology have definitely become one of the top trending topics last year.
 However, more than 90% of the people in this industry are traders and investors.
 It seems that most of the people are ignoring the technology behind that made bitcoin and all other cryptocurrencies possible.
 Portal Network values the technology behind the scene, so in order to foster this decentralized technology, Portal Network and its partners welcome anyone to join this Hackathon.

-Participants will solve the challenges by utilizing different technologies provided in the event.
-People who have been in blockchain might have noticed that decentralized technology still has lots of challenges to overcome, such as scalability, security and so on.
-This Hackathon will be the time to try and test its limit.

-*By participating the Hackathon Korea by Portal Network, you are agreeing to all the terms and rules stated below.

 ## Rules
 During the hackathon, 3 technologies will be used:

-1. Portal Network - decentralized domain name service and web builder
+- Portal Network - Blockchain name service and web builder.
-2. Bluzelle - decentralized database
-3. NOIA Network - decentralized content delivery network (CDN)

-Additionally, 3 different smart contract platforms will be used:
-1. Ethereum
-2. Ethereum Classic
-3. Wanchain
+- Bitcoin Cash - Bitcoin Cash Blockchain.
+- Wormhole - Wormhole is a fast, portable Omni Layer implementation that is based off the Bitcoin Cash.

 Participants will have a challenge to solve by applying the relevant blockchain technology.
 At the end of the event, each team will have to prepare a pitch on stage to demonstrate their idea or product, which will be scored by the judges (please see Judging section below for more information).